 Don’t forget the box

-After you find your subscription box suppliers, you’ll also need to source wholesale subscription boxes.
+After you find subscription box suppliers for products, you’ll also need to source wholesale boxes.
 The box is an important component of your subscription eCommerce business.
 The unboxing of each order should be a moment of delight and discovery for your subscribers.
 This is true even if your subscription box products are utilitarian.
 Opening the box should still be fun.

 For these reasons, it’s important to get a branded box.
 Your box might go inside a plain cardboard outer box, but your products should be placed inside your custom box.
 There are numerous companies that wholesale subscription boxes with custom printing.
 A quick internet search will get you started on your research.